nwp90/moodle-mod_attendance/lib/editor/atto/plugins/styles/README.md

 Changes
 -------

+* 2016-03-03 - Bugfix: Adding 2 classes for inline styling failed on Moodle 3.0.x - Credits to clementpr and Davo Smith
+* 2016-02-10 - Change plugin version and release scheme to the scheme promoted by moodle.org, no functionality change
 * 2016-01-01 - Check compatibility for Moodle 3.0, no functionality change
 * 2015-08-18 - Check compatibility for Moodle 2.9, no functionality change
 * 2015-05-22 - Include bootstrap classes into configuration example - Credits to David Mudrák